 Friday, April 27, 2012

-A few hours before dinner, combine the tomatoes, garlic and Rosemary Garlic Dipping Oil in a small bowl.
+A few hours before dinner, combine the tomatoes, garlic and Herbes de Provence Oil in a small bowl.
 Cover and allow flavors to meld in the fridge.
 Slice the skirt steak into thin strips.
 Cook the pasta to taste, drain and portion into serving bowls.
 Top with skirt steak and marinated tomatoes as well as the leftover juices from each.
 Garnish with green onions.

 Remember, these "Pasta Serving Suggestion" recipes are just mix and match ideas.
 Leftover grilled chicken would have worked just as well or even shrimp.
-Pastamoré Basil Parmesan Dipping Oil or our Tomato Blend would have worked with the tomatoes.
-And of course, a different fettuccine would be fun to try too, and may even be better!
-Think Spinach Basil, Chipotle Fettuccine, or even Sweet Potato!
+Nan's Basil Pesto Olive Oil or our Sundried Tomato with Harissa Olive Oil would have worked with the tomatoes.
+And of course, a different pasta would work just as well too, and maybe even be better!
+Think Spinach Basil, Hatch Green Chili, or even Sweet Potato!
 Let us know about what you try!

 Tuesday, April 17, 2012